-ApplianSys is pleased to announce that the Oprah Winfrey Leadership Academy for Girls, Gauteng, South Africa, has purchased a CACHEBOX solution to help save bandwidth and improve browsing experience for its students.
+ApplianSys is pleased to announce that the Oprah Winfrey Leadership Academy for Girls, Gauteng, South Africa, has purchased a CACHEBOX solution to help save bandwidth, improve browsing experience for its students and minimise administration.

-Mark knew the bandwidth was insufficient, but wanted to avoid an expensive upgrade.
-He saw caching as a sensible alternative and installed open source caching software on a general purpose server to store and serve popular content locally.
+Network Manager Mark Nwangang was concerned how best to tackle it.
+He knew bandwidth was insufficient, but wanted to avoid an expensive upgrade.
+He realised that caching could be the answer, so installed open source caching software on a general purpose server to store and serve popular content locally.

-Mark decided to look for an affordable, supported caching solution that was simpler to use, and found CACHEBOX was ideal.
+Mark decided to look for a supported caching solution that was simpler to use but affordable.
+He found CACHEBOX to be ideal.
 Pleased with its track record of high performance caching in schools and easy, intuitive management interface, Mark decided to deploy a CACHEBOX230 in the school’s network to handle all content requested from the devices.

-Roger Clark, ApplianSys Head of Sales for CACHEBOX, comments: “CACHEBOX has been designed over 15 years with schools for school traffic – and is priced to be affordable on a school budget.
+Roger Clark, ApplianSys Head of Sales for CACHEBOX, comments: “CACHEBOX has been designed with schools for schools – and is priced to be affordable on a school budget.
 Its intuitive interface makes initial configuration and ongoing management quick and easy.”

 “More and more school-specific content is delivered via HTTPS – and CACHEBOX makes it easy for schools to deal with this.
 Its HTTPS caching can save bandwidth in school networks with a large amount of HTTPS traffic by caching content from specific education online resources and popular social media sites.”